loeens/mmwave-spi-ftdi-reader/README.md

 * **Radar Cube data processing only** as previously mentioned.

-* **Limitations for Windows** due to `PyFtdi` only being officially supported on Linux and MacOS.
-Although there seem to be workarounds, please refer to the [official PyFtdi installation documentation](https://eblot.github.io/pyftdi/installation.html).
+* **Limitations for Windows** due to `pyftdi` only being officially supported on Linux and MacOS.
+Although there seem to be workarounds, please refer to the [official pyftdi installation documentation](https://eblot.github.io/pyftdi/installation.html).

 ## Usage
 ### Simple example